mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_access.markdown

 # Cloud Provider Access Configuration Paths

-The mongodbatlas provider offers two paths to perform an authorization for a provider role.
+The MongoDB Atlas provider offers two paths to perform an authorization for a cloud provider role.

-* Single resource using the `mongodbatlas_cloud_provider_access` that at provision time setups all the required configuration for a given provider, then with a subsequent update it can perform the authorize of the role.
+* A single resource path using the `mongodbatlas_cloud_provider_access` that at provision time sets up all the required configuration for a given provider, then with a subsequent update it can perform the authorize of the role.

-* Multi resource `mongodbatlas_cloud_provider_access_setup` and `mongodbatlas_cloud_provider_access_authorization` the first resource only generates the initial configuration (create, delete operations), the second resource helps to perform the authorization using the role_id of the first resource.
-This path is helpful in a multi-provider terraform file, to have a single and decouple apply
+* A two resource path, consisting of `mongodbatlas_cloud_provider_access_setup` and `mongodbatlas_cloud_provider_access_authorization`.
+The first resource, mongodbatlas_cloud_provider_access_setup, only generates the initial configuration (create, delete operations).
+The second resource, `mongodbatlas_cloud_provider_access_authorization`, helps to perform the authorization using the role_id of the first resource.
+This path is helpful in a multi-provider Terraform file, and allows a single and decoupled apply.

 ## mongodbatlas_cloud_provider_access

 `mongodbatlas_cloud_provider_access` Allows you to register and authorize AWS IAM roles in Atlas.
+This is the resource to use for the single resource path described above.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.